markwylde/aitk/README.md

 # AI Toolkit (aitk)

 AI Toolkit is a command-line utility for listing and dumping file contents in a directory structure, designed to assist with AI-related tasks.
+It now includes functionality to extract types and function signatures from TypeScript and JavaScript files.

 ## Installation